-In Kyoto, the word "green tea" refers to matcha with sugar in it; however, Yamorido have added their own brewery flare to it by injecting it with nitrogen while it comes out the tap.
+In Kyoto, the word "green tea" refers to matcha with sugar in it; however, Yamorido has added their own brewery flare to it by injecting it with nitrogen as it comes out the tap.
 This addition of nitrogen gives the green tea a creaminess and helps to round out the flavors.

 Matcha is used far from sparingly in this drink, yet, you'll find that rather than being bitter, it's actually quite sweet.

 This Nitro Green Tea almost feels like a juice, so if you're only looking to enjoy Yamorido as a café or are with kids, then it's a great choice.

 This veggie plate is available on the 2 p.m. to 10 p.m. bar snack menu.
 Made with entirely locally grown Kyoto vegetables, this super healthy plate is packed with everything from seasonal veggies such as eggplant and purple cabbage to edible seaweeds such as hijiki and wakame.